Human Resource Management

 - Candidates are chosen based on how well they perform in both the entrance exam and the interview.

-Why You Should Consider a PGDM in Human Resource Management?
+Why You Should Consider a PGDM in HR?

 - HR and its significance: In any organization, the Human Resources department plays an important role.
 As well as ensuring that employees have acceptable working conditions, it can also ensure that they are given the best working conditions possible so that they can work more productively after employing people with the required interests and skills.